Khalsa: Contemporary status

-Today, the Khalsa is respected by the entire gamut of Sikhs; however, not all Sikhs are Amritdharis The issue of Khalsa code of conduct has led to several controversies.
+Today, the Khalsa is respected by the entire gamut of Sikhs; however, not all Sikhs are Amritdharis.
+The issue of Khalsa code of conduct has led to several controversies.
 In the early 1950s, a serious split occurred in the Canadian Sikh community, when the Khalsa Diwan Society in Vancouver, British Columbia elected a clean-shaven Sikh to serve on its management committee.
 Although most of the early Sikh immigrants to Canada were non-Khalsa, and a majority of the members of the society were clean-shaven non-Khalsa Sikhs, a faction objected to the election of a non-Khalsa to the management committee.
-The factions in Vancouver and Victoria, British Columbia broke away from the Khalsa Diwan Society and established their own gurdwara society called Akali Singh.
+The factions in Vancouver and Victoria, British Columbia broke away from the Khalsa Diwan Society and established their gurdwara society called Akali Singh.

 The Khalsa has been predominantly a male institution in Sikh history, with Khalsa authority with the male leaders.
 In the contemporary era, it has become open to women but its authority remains with Sikh men.

-3HO is a western sect that emerged in 1971, founded by Harbhajan Singh Khalsa also known as Yogi Bhajan.
+3HO is a Western sect that emerged in 1971, founded by Harbhajan Singh Khalsa also known as Yogi Bhajan.
 It requires both men and women to wear turbans, and adopt the surname Khalsa.

 Each year the Khalsa display their military skills around the world at a festival called Hola Mohalla.
 During Hola Mohalla, military exercises are performed alongside mock battles followed by kirtan and valor poetry competitions.
 The Khalsa also lead the Sikhs in the annual Vaisakhi parade.

-Demography

-Worldwide there are nearly 25-30 million Khalsa Sikhs who follow the 5 Ks strictly and tied turban having long hair with moustache and beard.